Dollar cements gains after scaling 2018 peak; euro struggles

 “It is an event risk and has the potential to make risk sentiment which is already cautious more unstable,” said Manuel Oliveri, a currency strategist at Credit Agricole in London.

-While global attention has been focused on the recent rally in the dollar -- the greenback has rallied around 4 percent in the last three weeks -- the Japanese yen JPY=EBS has held its own against its higher yielding rivals such as the Australian dollar AUD=D3 and the Canadian dollar CAD=D3.
+While global attention has been focused on the recent rally in the dollar — the greenback has rallied around 4 percent in the last three weeks — the Japanese yen has held its own against its higher yielding rivals such as the Australian dollar and the Canadian dollar.

 On Tuesday, the dollar was broadly steady after rising above 92.97 on Monday as markets further unwound short bets against the greenback built up in recent months pushing the dollar up for three consecutive weeks.